Understanding Reader Perception Shifts upon Disclosure of AI Authorship: Method

-Each of the 261 participants evaluated four randomly selected combinations, yielding 1,044 collected responses.
-To ensure a balanced dataset across all conditions, we randomly down-sampled any condition with more than five responses to exactly five.
-This resulted in the final dataset of 990 responses used for our analysis.
+Each participant evaluated four randomly selected conditions, yielding 1,044 collected responses.
+To ensure a balanced dataset across all conditions, we randomly down-sampled any condition with more than five responses to exactly five, resulting in a final dataset of 990 responses.